-Ashleigh is a litigation lawyer at Potts Lawyers, who is legally blind.
+Ashleigh is a litigation lawyer at Potts Lawyers.
+She is also legally blind due to a rare autoimmune condition.

-For over a decade, Ashleigh has worked under the mentorship of litigation director, Craig DoRozario, attaining a wealth of experience in a wide range of civil litigation and dispute resolution matters.
+Before relocating to the Gold Coast and joining our team, Ashleigh previously worked at two top tier law firms in Australia.
+For over 15 years, she has worked under the mentorship of her husband and legal practitioner director, Craig DoRozario, attaining a wealth of experience in a wide range of civil litigation and dispute resolution matters.

-Since joining Potts Lawyers, Ashleigh has developed further skills in civil litigation matters involving general contractual and debt recovery disputes, white collar crime and confiscation injunction proceedings, defamation actions, workplace investigations, professional negligence and occupational disciplinary proceedings, as well as discrimination, human rights and disability advocacy.
+Ashleigh has developed further skills involving general contractual and debt recovery disputes, white collar crime and injunction proceedings, defamation actions, workplace health and safety investigations, professional negligence and occupation disciplinary proceedings, as well as anti-discrimination, human rights, adult guardianship and disability advocacy matters.

 Awarded a Bachelor of Laws with Distinction, Ashleigh is admitted as a legal practitioner of the Supreme Court of Queensland and the High Court of Australia.

-Ashleigh is passionate in her role, maintains an approachable attitude, and is well respected by colleagues and clients for her ingrained work ethic, professionalism and reliability in providing regular progress updates and communicating clearly on costs.
-As a testament to her character and community spirit, Ashleigh was awarded MS Queensland’s 2015 Young Person of the Year for her tireless fundraising efforts.
-In 2018, Ashleigh was again honoured by His Excellency The Honourable Paul de Jersey AC, Governor of Queensland, in recognition as one of the 60 Most Influential People in the 60 Year History of MS Queensland.
+Ashleigh is passionate in her role, maintains an approachable attitude, and is well respected by colleagues and clients for her ingrained work ethic, professionalism, reliability and communication skills.
+As a testament to her character, Ashleigh was recognised as 2021 Women Lawyers Association of Queensland Emergent Lawyer of the Year.
+She was also honoured by the Governor of Queensland – recognised as MS Queensland’s Young Person of the Year in 2015, and named one of the 60 Most Influential People in MS Queensland’s 60 Year History in 2018.

-In 2020, Ashleigh became a founding member of the Queensland Law Society’s Diverse Abilities Network.
-In this position, she works collaboratively with Network members and the Queensland Law Society’s Equity and Diversity Committee, championing equal opportunity and inclusion for people with disability within the legal profession and wider community.
+In 2020, Ashleigh became a founding member of the Queensland Law Society’s Diverse Abilities Network and was further elected as a member of the Queensland Law Society’s Equity and Diversity Committee.
+Ashleigh works collaboratively in these roles, championing diversity and disability inclusion within the legal profession and wider community.
+Ashleigh is also a member of the Disabled Australian Lawyers Association.

-In dealing with adversity, Ashleigh possesses an impressive level of understanding, compassion and empathy for the emotional strain clients often experience.
-As a legally blind lawyer, she upholds the ideals of equality, and aspires for justice and inclusion for those in a minority.
+Adversity has given Ashleigh an impressive level of drive and determination, as well as compassion and empathy for the emotional strain clients often experience when needing legal assistance.
+As a legally blind lawyer, she upholds the ideals of equal opportunity and inclusion for those from underrepresented and diverse backgrounds.